Workshop Content by Day

 See what content to expect each day of the History of Bookbinding from 200 to 1900: A Structure-Based Perspective workshop.

 Daily schedule: 9am to 4pm.
 Lunch and other breaks will vary from day-to-day.
 We will provide attendees with a detailed schedule.
+The schedule reflects the 2024 workshop and is subject to change.

 Julia Miller will be the presenter unless otherwise noted.